Food Allergy Awareness Training

 - sulphur dioxide and sulphites (if they are at a concentration of more than ten parts per million)

-This Allergy Awareness training course then takes a detailed look at the symptoms of food allergies and takes in the wider picture discussing the current theories of why rates are increasing.
+This food allergen awareness course takes a detailed look at the symptoms of food allergies and takes in the wider picture discussing the current theories of why rates are increasing.
 It then finishes off by covering practical steps that can be taken to reduce the risk from allergens and also what steps can be taken both internally and externally to monitor the control measures.

-You can access the full rules and regulations surrounding food allergen awareness training at the Food Standards Agency
+You can access the guidence on food allergen awareness course training at the Food Standards Agency

 |Food Intolerance and Allergens: the Basics||1|